 Note: A device does not need to be mounted in order to be imaged by Guymager, and BitCurator will not mount devices automatically (the icon that appears in the Unity bar on the left indicates that the device is attached, rather than mounted).
 If you need to examine the contents of the disk before creating the disk image, you can safely mount the device.
 Simply clicking on the device icon will safely mount (in read-only mode) the readable filesystem(s) on that device.

-- Open Guymager by opening the "Imaging Tools" folder on the desktop and then double clicking on the Guymager icon.
+- Open Guymager by right-clicking the icon in the "Imaging Tools" folder on the desktop.
+In the contextual menu, select "Open."

 When Guymager launches, it will display a list of all mounted disks on the system.
-Once again identify the disk you wish to image, right click on its listing, and select "Acquire image" (see Figure 1).
+Once again identify the disk you wish to image, right click on its listing, and select "Acquire image".

 Clicking on Acquire Image will open the Acquire Image window.
 In this window you will first select the disk image format you would like to use.
 The options include Linux dd raw image, Expert Witness Format (.E01), and Advance Forensics image format (.AFF; see Figure 2).
 An Expert Witness or AFF image will store user-added metadata within the forensically-packaged image.